Agentic AI Statistics 2026: Adoption, ROI, and Market Size

 Methodology

-Every figure links to its source and reflects the latest available reports as of June 2026, drawn from Gartner, McKinsey, S&P Global Market Intelligence, BCG, Forrester, Anthropic, MarketsandMarkets, Mordor Intelligence, and Grand View Research.
-Where market-size and ROI figures differ between studies, it is because they measure different scopes (agent software vs total spend) or outcomes (reported ROI vs significant ROI); we cite each in context.
+Every figure links to its source and reflects the latest available reports as of June 2026, drawn from Gartner, McKinsey, S&P Global Market Intelligence, IDC, Forrester, Writer, Deloitte, Anthropic, Mordor Intelligence, MarketsandMarkets, and Fortune Business Insights.
+Where market-size figures differ between studies, it is because they measure different scopes (agent software vs total AI spend); we cite each in context.
 This page is updated quarterly.

 Frequently Asked Questions